El Taco logo

 This recipe has been adapted for home kitchens, as the original recipe was for making very large restaurant-sized quantities.
 It still makes quite a lot of rice, but it freezes and thaws well, so you can make a big batch and freeze smaller portions in zip-lock bags for future use.
 (You could also cut the ingredients in half to make a smaller portion, but then you will have a half can of tomato sauce left over.)

-EL TACO MEXICAN RICE RECIPE
+EL TACO RICE - DIY Copycat Recipe

 INGREDIENTS